AnthonyByansi/Numpy-Tutorial/README.md

 These matrices are easy to work with.
 With the use of matrices the code also becomes memory efficient.
 We have a matrix module to perform various operations on these matrices.

-4. **Mathematical operations with NumPy**
+4. **Mathematical operations with NumPy** Additionally, using NumPy contains simple functions for performing mathematical operations on the array data set.
+Numerous modules are available in NumPy to perform both common and uncommon mathematical operations.